 The accompanying Summary of Hurricane Costs includes the storm costs of ELL.
-ELL maintains its accounting books and records in accordance with Federal Energy Regulatory Commission ("FERC") and other regulatory guidelines, as well as in accordance with generally accepted accounting principles ("GAAP").
-Entergy's and ELL's annual financial statements which contain a description of the Company's accounting policies are included in its annual report on Form 10-K filed with the Securities and Exchange Commission on February 26, 2021.
+ELL maintains its accounting books and records in accordance with Federal Energy Regulatory Commission ("FERC") and other regulatory guidelines, as well as in accordance with generally accepted accounting principles in the United States of America ("US-GAAP").
+Entergy's and ELL's annual financial statements which contain a description of the Company's accounting policies are included in its annual report on Form 10-K filed with the Securities and Exchange Commission on February 25, 2022.